Fyriplaka beach

 What to see and do on the Milos island

-As I have mentioned before, Milos is known for the colourful rocks formations that surround the remarkable beaches.
+As I have mentioned before, Milos is known for the colourful rock formations that surround the remarkable beaches.

 Swimming, scuba diving, sailing, windsurfing, and kayaking make your vacation in Milos more interesting.